NoelLincoln/first-capstone-project/README.md

 # 📖 AMANNATRUST <a name="about-project"></a>

-**Amannatrust** is a non governmental organization which formed with the aim to help needy children get access to education.
+**Amannatrust** is a project based on a non governmental organization formed with the aim to help needy children get access to education.
+I wou

 ## 🛠 Built With <a name="built-with"></a>